 As of 13 July 2018, new anti-abuse rules have been introduced with regard to the taxation of capital gains.
 Capital gains deriving from investments in foreign legal entities are not tax-exempt for income tax purposes anymore if more than 50% of the total income of the foreign legal entity consists of passive income and its taxable income is subject, directly or indirectly, to low taxation.
 This new rule is applicable as of 2019 for participations established as of 2019 and as of 2022 for participations established before 2019.

-Liquidation proceeds are tax-exempt.
-Dividend income is tax-exempt for corporate investors (shareholders or beneficiaries), provided that the payment from 25% (or greater) participations is not tax deductible in the source country.
+Dividend income and liquidation proceeds are generally tax-exempt for corporate investors (shareholders or beneficiaries).
+For such payment from 25% (or greater) participation, exemption only applies if such dividend is not tax deductible in the source country.

-As of 13 July 2018, new anti-abuse rules have been introduced with regard to the taxation of dividend income.
-Dividend income deriving from investments in foreign legal entities is not tax-exempt for income tax purposes anymore if more than 50% of the total income of the foreign legal entity consists of passive income and its taxable income is subject, directly or indirectly, to low taxation.
+As of 13 July 2018, new anti-abuse rules have been introduced with regard to the taxation of dividend income and liquidation proceeds.
+Dividend income and liquidation proceeds deriving from investments in foreign legal entities are not tax-exempt for income tax purposes anymore if more than 50% of the total income of the foreign legal entity consists of passive income and its taxable income is subject, directly or indirectly, to low taxation.
 This new rule is applicable as of 2019 for participations established as of 2019 and as of 2022 for participations established before 2019.

 Interest income is taxable and must be at arm’s length if it is in respect to related parties (for safe harbour rates, see Interest expenses in the Deductions section).